ldi-github/shirates-core/doc/markdown/in_action/handling_irregulars/irregular_handler.md

 You can centralize irregular handling procedure using **irregularHandler**.

-To apply to all test functions in the TestClass, override `setEventHandlers` function and set delegate function to `context.irregularHandler`.
+To apply to all test functions in the `TestClass`, override `setEventHandlers` function and set delegate function to `context.irregularHandler`.

-irregularHandler is invoked every time on command execution.
+**irregularHandler** is invoked every time on command execution.
 This mechanism is very powerful and makes the test code simple.

 ### IrregularHandler1

-`kotlin/tutorial/inaction/IrregularHandler1.kt`
+(`kotlin/tutorial/inaction/IrregularHandler1.kt`)

 ```kotlin
 @Testrun("testConfig/android/androidSettings/testrun.properties")